 Arrival at the A&EArrival at the A&E

-The emergency department is open 24 hours a day.
+The A&E Department is open 24 hours a day.
 We do not work by appointment.
 The core activity of the A&E is to provide first aid to patients with an urgent medical problem or a life-threatening situation.

 When you get to the hospital grounds, follow the signs to ‘SPOED' on the various signposts.

 Patients visiting the A&E by their vehicle can use the underground emergency car park.

 The A&E entrance (at the top of the ramp) only has a limited number of spaces available for the pick-up and drop-off of patients requiring emergency care.
 After dropping off your party, park your vehicle immediately in the emergency car park.